(All fields required)

 Atopic dermatitis; psoriasis; genetic skin diseases (genodermatoses); hemangiomas and vascular malformations; neonatal dermatology; cutaneous lymphoma; hair and nail disorders; moles and pigmented lesions

-Dr. Shah is the medical director of Pediatric Dermatology and an associate professor of Pediatrics and Dermatology at the University of Cincinnati College of Medicine.
+Dr. Shah is the director of the Division of Dermatology at Cincinnati Children's and an associate professor of pediatrics and dermatology at the University of Cincinnati College of Medicine.
 She has extensive experience with resident and fellow education via supervision of trainees in outpatient clinics, on inpatient consultative rounds, in surgical and laser procedures, and in didactic activities.
 She is building clinical and research programs in atopic dermatitis, pigmented lesions and cutaneous lymphoma, genodermatoses, and wound care.
 Dr. Shah will actively supervise fellow trainees in the outpatient clinics as well as on the inpatient consultation service and on clinical research projects.
-She holds board certification in Pediatrics, Dermatology, and Pediatric Dermatology.
+She holds board certification in pediatrics, dermatology, and pediatric dermatology.

 MD: University of Maryland, 1992.